92SooJong/DrawFunctionCallGraph/README.md

     }
 ```

-This is my sample source file. ( Source code is my company's in-house front-end engine syntax.
-It's based on javascript. )
+This is my sample source file.
+Syntax is my company's in-house front-end solution.
+It's based on javascript.
+Javascript is interpreter language so I extract function by using only `substring` and `indexof` ( `lastindexof`)

 ```javascript